Medieval Timing Technique

 Firdaria are not the only planetary period system.
 Vedic astrology uses the Vimshottari dasha, which also assigns life chapters to planets but starts the sequence from the Moon's nakshatra position at birth rather than from a fixed day or night rule.
 The dasha lengths are different (Sun 6, Moon 10, Mars 7, Rahu 18, Jupiter 16, Saturn 19, Mercury 17, Ketu 7, Venus 20) and the total cycle is 120 years.

 Annual profections, another Hellenistic-to-medieval technique, advance one house per year starting from the Ascendant.
 The profection lord changes every birthday.
-Zodiacal releasing, developed in 2nd-century Hellenistic Egypt by Vettius Valens, releases life chapters from the Lots of Spirit or Fortune.
+Zodiacal releasing, transmitted most famously through Vettius Valens, releases life chapters from the Lots of Spirit or Fortune.

 These systems do not cancel each other.
 They are different instruments reading the same life.
 Firdaria give the long, slow background.
 Profections give the annual key signature.
 Zodiacal releasing gives the chapter and the peak periods.
-Transits give the triggering events inside all of them.
+Transits give shorter-term activations inside those larger frames.

 | System | Origin | Basis | Best for |